bernardopires/django-tenant-schemas/docs/use.rst

 Management commands
 -------------------
-Every command except tenant_command runs by default on all tenants.
-You can also create your own commands that run on every tenant by inheriting ``BaseTenantCommand``.
+By default, base commands run on the public tenant but you can also own commands that run on a specific tenant by inheriting ``BaseTenantCommand``.

 For example, if you have the following ``do_foo`` command in the ``foo`` app: